Skip to main content

 • Small biotech drugs

-The drugs slated for negotiation are older treatments that have been approved or licensed by the FDA for at least 7 years (or 11 years for biologics).
-They are single-source, high-cost medications for which there are no generics or biosimilars.
+The first 10 medications selected for negotiation are covered by Medicare Part D. These drugs are older treatments that have been approved or licensed by the FDA for at least 7 years (or 11 years for biologics).
+They are single-source, high-cost medications with no generics or biosimilars.

-The initial 10 medications are listed below.
+The initial 10 medications are listed with further details below.

 Drug name (manufacturer)